slgordon-she/GAM305BlueTeamRepo/README.md

 • The spikes and and cheese roll cause damage to player when making contact

 • The Mesh in the map will block player from getting in to certain parts in the map

+• The Structures in the map have the intended color mesh